Gin-Quin/Fa/documentation/advanced/memory-management.md

   }
 }

-let object2 = object // unlike Typescript, this is a deep copy (structured clone) and not a pointer
+let object2 = object // unlike TypeScript, this is a deep copy (structured clone) and not a pointer

 // unlike Rust, since there is no ownership, you can still use the original object after copying it object.hello = "you"

-console.log(object2.hello) // "you" -- would log "world" in Typescript
+console.log(object2.hello) // "you" -- would log "world" in TypeScript
 ```

 ### But... copying objects is heavy!